tarneaux/triboard/README.md

 The PCB is automatically generated with Ergogen and then routed by hand.
 You could in theory use Freerouting or similar software instead.

+A flippable XIAO footprint based on a [similar promicro footprint](https://github.com/50an6xy06r6n/keyboard_reversible.pretty) helps to make the board smaller.

 [PCB releases](https://github.com/tarneaux/triboard/releases) are available.

 [Link to ZMK config repo](https://github.com/tarneaux/zmk-config-triboard)